-Which city is cheaper, Mont-Saint-Michel or Dijon?
+Which place is cheaper, Mont-Saint-Michel or Dijon?

 These are the overall average travel costs for the two destinations.